 - Avoids conflict.
 The way assets pass to family members or other heirs can be complex.
-Clear documentation of your decisions concerning the distribution of assets can help avoid conflicts by minimizing the sting of unfulfilled expectations while ensuring that plans steer clear of unintended consequences. - Expedites settlement.
-By providing executors and administrators with a blueprint of expectations, you can considerably reduce the time required for estate settlement. - Shrinks expenses.
+Clear documentation of an estate owner's decisions concerning the distribution of assets can help avoid conflicts by minimizing the sting of unfulfilled expectations while ensuring that plans steer clear of unintended consequences. - Expedites settlement.
+By providing executors and administrators with a blueprint of expectations, an estate owner can considerably reduce the time required for estate settlement. - Shrinks expenses.
 Written directives ensure efficient estate transfer, which can minimize expenses, conserve estate assets, and provide for an orderly distribution of the estate. - Executes philanthropic goals.
-Comprehensive estate planning allows for the fulfillment of charitable intentions when you plan to distribute assets to personally meaningful charities.
+Comprehensive estate planning allows for the fulfillment of charitable intentions when estate owners plan to distribute assets to personally meaningful charities.